adityabads/cracking-coding-interview/chapter5/5-debugger.md

+# Debugger

 Q: Explain what the following code does:

 ```python
 ((n & (n - 1)) == 0)
 ```